RaspberryPiFoundation/editor-ui/README.md

 ## Deployment

 Deployment is managed through Github actions.
-The UI is deployed to staging and production environments via an S3 bucket.
-This requires the following environment variables to be set
+The UI is deployed to staging and production environments using Cloudflare Pages.
+Environment variables related to the app are set to default values in the [build-and-deploy workflow file](./.github/workflows/build-and-deploy.yml).

-- `AWS_ACCESS_KEY_ID`
-- `AWS_REGION`
-- `AWS_S3_BUCKET`
-- `AWS_SECRET_ACCESS_KEY`

-Other variables that pertain to the app, rather than its deployment are set with defaults in the [build-and-deploy workflow](./.github/workflows/build-and-deploy.yml).
-These are also in `.env.example`.

 ### Review apps